-Miami Dade County Community Action Agency.
+Miami Dade County Community Action Agency assistance programs.

 Low income families, seniors, and immigrants are some of the main clients of the Miami Dade County Community Action Agency.
-The non-profit administers a wide range of emergency assistance programs, such as for rent and utility bills, along with job training and education.
+The non-profit administers a wide range of emergency assistance programs, such as financial help for rent and utility bills, along with job training and education.

 Not only will the case managers from the site work to address your immediate need, but they try to help the client overcome the root cause of the hardship.
 So people may receive information on job training, education, GED testing, and workshops such as credit counseling.
 Staff from the agency work to help the poor and less fortunate.

 Financial aid for housing, rent, and other needs such as utility bills